-I have read and understood the standards and guidelines outlined in the Lever Academy Trust Safeguarding & Child Protection Policy.
+I have read and understood the standards and guidelines outlined in the Little lever School Safeguarding & Child Protection Policy.

-I agree with the principles contained therein and accept the importance of implementing the policies and practices whilst working at the Lever Academy Trust.
+I agree with the principles contained therein and accept the importance of implementing the policies and practices whilst working at Little lever School.